ggreer/geoff.greer.fm/_posts/2011-12-27-the-silver-searcher-better-than-ack.md

 Since it behaves like ack, Ag can be used by many fancy ack GUI front-ends.
 This makes searching convenient as well as fast.
 After I got Ag sorta-working, I forked [AckMate](https://github.com/protocool/AckMate/) so that I could use Ag in [my favorite editor](http://macromates.com/).
 [My fork](https://github.com/ggreer/AckMate/) bundles both AckMate's Ack and my own Ag.
 You can switch between them with a simple check box.
 The tmbundle is on the [downloads page](https://github.com/ggreer/AckMate/downloads).
 Be warned: it replaces your current AckMate.

-There's still plenty of stuff I want to add,[\[4\]](#ref_4) but it's good enough for my own daily use so I figured I should tell others about it.
+There's still plenty of stuff I want to add,<sup>[\[4\]](#ref_4)</sup> but it's good enough for my own daily use so I figured I should tell others about it.
 And of course, patches are welcome!

 ---

-<a name="ref_1"> </a>
-1. The decision was made to put all python dependencies into extern/ instead of using pip.
+1. <span id="ref_1"></span>The decision was made to put all python dependencies into extern/ instead of using pip.
 A good call, in my opinion.

-<a name="ref_2"> </a>
-2. At least not without a bunch of pipes and find and xargs.
+2. <span id="ref_2"></span>At least not without a bunch of pipes and find and xargs.
 Yes I know there are aliases but it's annoying to keep those up-to-date.

-<a name="ref_3"> </a>
-3. Yes, I know it's bad form to put generated files in revision control.
+3. <span id="ref_3"></span>Yes, I know it's bad form to put generated files in revision control.

-<a name="ref_4"> </a>
-4. Ctags support, for one.
+4. <span id="ref_4"></span>Ctags support, for one.
 Also inverted matching, accepting piped input, and basic stuff like retrying a search with fewer ignores and no case-sensitivity.